Paul Wright (soccer)

-Paul Wright (born July 29, 1969, in London, England) is a U.S. soccer forward who spent most of his career in the U.S. indoor leagues.
+Paul Wright (born July 29, 1969) is a U.S. soccer forward who spent most of his career in the U.S. indoor leagues.
 He began his career with the San Diego Nomads in the Western Soccer Alliance, led the American Professional Soccer League in scoring in 1994 and played four seasons with the Kansas City Wizards in Major League Soccer.

 He is currently the head coach for the Empire Strykers in the Major Arena Soccer League.

 Youth

-While born in England, Wright and his family moved to the United States when he was a child.
+While born in London, England, Wright moved to the United States with his family when he was a child.
 They settled in Modesto California, and attended Mark Twain Junior High School where he began playing soccer in local youth leagues.
 At some point, his family moved to San Diego where Wright would join the powerhouse La Jolla Nomads soccer club.
 He also played for Grossmont High School, leading the league in scoring his junior and senior seasons.
 When he graduated in 1986, he held the school's single season scoring record with 39.